electron/website/blog/electron-39-0.md

 #### Behavior Changed: shared texture OSR `paint` event data structure

-When using shared texture offscreen rendering feature, the `paint` event now emits a more structured object.
+When using the shared texture offscreen rendering feature, the `paint` event now emits a more structured object.
 It moves the `sharedTextureHandle`, `planes`, `modifier` into a unified `handle` property.
 See [here](https://www.electronjs.org/docs/latest/api/structures/offscreen-shared-texture) for more details.